Interdisciplinary Ph.D. Program (IPP)

 - Deviations from the timeline above will be considered on a case-by-case basis.

 - After submission of the application, the student will meet with the IPP subcommittee of the Graduate Council, which is the body that evaluates the application.
 This meeting will allow the IPP subcommittee to learn more about the student's research plans and provide the student with feedback.
 The chair and/or co-chair of the student's proposed doctoral committee should attend the meeting.
 The subcommittee will have read the submitted materials, but the student is welcome to give a 5-10 minute presentation about their project if they wish.

 Graduate Council IPP Subcommittee

-- This subcommittee will be chaired by the Graduate College associate dean and consist of faculty members of the Graduate Council.
+- This subcommittee will be chaired by the Graduate College dean and consist of faculty members of the Graduate Council.

 - Responsibilities will include reviewing admission proposals and progress evaluations.

 - Any change to the Advisory Conference Report or request for exceptions to the policies of the Graduate College Bulletin must be approved by the IPP subcommittee, the student's doctoral committee, and the graduate liaison of the home unit.